barbarashih/202307_r_introduction/pages/day3_homework.md

 <details><summary>Hint 3 </summary>
 Consider food_count in Day 2 Spot the error 3.
 In each loop, 1 was added to food_count.
 Can you add each element of a vector instead?
 </details>
-Create your own sum function.

 ### Task 2.
+Create your own mean function.
 <details><summary>Hint 1 </summary>
 Similar to Task 1 on how to make your own sum function, except you would need to divide by the length to get mean.
 </details>
-Create your own mean function.

 ### Task 3 (in progress.. check back later)
 - Save each figure you have created in the loop.